needle-tools/procedural-stochastic-texturing/package/Readme.md

 - create a new ShaderGraph
 - create a Texture2D property as usual
-- add a "Sample Procedural Texture Simple" node
+- add a `Sample Procedural Texture Simple` node
 - connect UV, texture and output as usual
-- press "Save Asset"
+- press <kbd>Save Asset</kbd>

 ### Histogram-Preserving Version

-- generate a "Procedural Texture 2D" asset in the Project
+- generate a `Procedural Texture 2D` asset in the Project
 - set a texture
-- press "Apply" and wait for generation
+- press <kbd>Apply</kbd> and wait for generation
 - create a new ShaderGraph
-- add a "Procedural Texture 2D Asset" node, set your asset
+- add a `Procedural Texture 2D Asset` node, set your asset
-- add a "Sample Procedural Texture 2D" node, connect the "Asset" node
+- add a `Sample Procedural Texture 2D` node, connect the Asset node
 - connect UV and output as usual
-- press "Save Asset"
+- press <kbd>Save Asset</kbd>
   *Note: when you change the input texture or any settings of it, the Shader needs to be saved again (values are baked into the shader code).*

 ### Built-In StandardStochastic

 - create a new material, choose StandardStochastic as shader
 - set your textures
-- set generation options at the top (which textures should be stochastically sampled) and press "Apply"
+- set generation options at the top (which textures should be stochastically sampled) and press <kbd>Apply</kbd>

 ### Built-In Surface Shader